/>

 “New writers are being as well taken care of as Haruki Murakami,” Shibata says.
 “Young translators are very attuned to the music of language.
 To exaggerate a little, translators used to decode what was written in the text.
 Now, younger translators listen to the Japanese prose and try to reproduce that sense of music in their translations.”

 “Banana Yoshimoto was published with great fanfare 25 years ago, and she was popular for a while, but I think many readers were sort of disappointed with what was offered,” Shibata adds.
 In this sense, the world of translation and the American market may not have been fully ready for “Kitchen” 30 years ago.
-Unlike today, where Japanese female authors are regularly published to great acclaim.
+Unlike today, when publishers regularly bring Japanese female authors to international audiences with great acclaim.